German Kabirski sterling silver natural green sapphires ring. Unique artisan design. Oval cut natura..

-German Kabirski modern design white rhodium and gold plated sterling silver ring with natural caboch..
+German Kabirski modern design black rhodium plated textured sterling silver ring with natural green ..

 Contemporary art jewelry with faceted gemstones